Becoming the Arkansas Traffic Law Expert

 Lowell, AR 72745

-Corporal Sayer Smith is a police officer with the Bentonville Police Department.
-Since the beginning of his career, he has developed a passion for proactive police work and the enforcement of impaired driving.
+Since the beginning of his career, Sayer Smith has developed a passion for proactive police work and the enforcement of impaired driving.
 Sayer is a Drug Recognition Expert (DRE) and is an instructor for the SFST and DRE programs.
-Sayer is an adjunct instructor for the Arkansas Law Enforcement Training Academy, and teaches a variety of topics.
-Sayer serves as a Field Training Officer and is assigned to the SWAT team.
-Sayer has received numerous law enforcement awards and was named the 2020 Officer of the Year for the Bentonville Police Department.
+Sayer also serves as a Field Training Officer and is assigned to the SWAT team.
+Sayer has received numerous law enforcement awards and was named the 2020 Officer of the Year for his department.
 In his capacity as a DRE, Sayer has been recognized as an Expert Witness in court in the areas of drug impairment and drug-impaired driving.
+Often sought-after for his knowledge of search and seizure case law, Sayer has helped numerous officers build strong cases through lawful approaches.
 Sayer has also been commended by several prosecutors and judges on his testimony in court proceedings.
+Sayer is a firm believer in building strong cases stemming from traffic stops.
+In his course, you will be motivated to become a more proactive police officer that makes traffic stops through proven and lawful methods backed by statutes and case law.